 2.4.
 Calculation of Citation Frequencies

-The citation frequency for each of the plants surveyed was obtained using the formula described by Gbekley et al [19] and Orsot [20].
+The citation frequency for each of the plants surveyed was obtained using the formula described by Gbekley et al. [19] and Orsot [20].

 The Citation Frequency (CF) of a species = (number of citations of the species/total number of citations of all species) x (100).